smasongarrison/syllabi/MegaSyllabus.md

 # Accommodations Policy

 If you are (or become) disabled (in any capacity, permanently, or temporarily), and need accommodations in class, reading, or any other work in this course, please contact me to discuss your specific needs as soon as possible.
-Under the Americans with Disabilities Act, you are legally entitled to reasonable accommodations for disabilities.
+Under the [Americans with Disabilities Act (ADA) of 1990](https://www.dol.gov/general/topic/disability/ada) and [ADA Amendments Act (ADAAA) of 2008](https://en.wikipedia.org/wiki/ADA_Amendments_Act_of_2008), you are legally entitled to reasonable accommodations for disabilities.
 I will do everything in my capacity as your professor to ensure that you receive those accommodations.

 Students who need reasonable accommodations for disabilities also should contact the Learning Assistance Center \& Disability Services  (118 Reynolda Hall, 336-758-5929,  [lac.wfu.edu](https://lac.wfu.edu/)).
 These accommodations are not retroactive.
 Therefore, I strongly encourage you to use those accommodations.

 Do not feel guilty about using them.
 You rightfully deserve them, in the legal, moral, and ethical sense.
 These accommodations are there so that you can be your best possible self.

 ## Self-Advocacy